acquisition (n.)the act of contracting or assuming or acquiring possession of something;

 Propaganda (n.)
 The modern political sense (“dissemination of information intended to promote a political point of view”) dates from World War I, not originally pejorative and implying bias or deliberate misleading.
 Meaning “material or information propagated to advance a cause, etc.” is from 1929.
 Related: Propagandic. source etymonline

-we own no rights to these videos or photos and information contain or reported may not be the expressed views of the sceptre of judah website, american moor news media. this information is reported as news and education for community improvement throughout the world
+we own no rights to these videos or photos and information contain or reported may not be the expressed views of the sceptre of judah website, moor news media. this information is reported as news and education for community improvement throughout the world